ibexa/documentation-developer/docs/guide/search/aggregation_reference/rawstats_aggregation.md

 - `name` - name of the Aggregation object
 - `field` - string representing the search index field

+## Limitations

+!!! caution

+    To keep your project search engine independent, do not use the `RawStatsAggregation` Aggregation in production code.
+    Valid use cases are: testing, or temporary (one-off) tools.

 ## Example

 ``` php